sheki/parse-blog/content/note/books.md

 +++

 * Out of China: How the Chinese Ended the Era of Western Domination
-* The Last Kings of Shanghai: The Rival Jewish Dynasties That Helped Create Modern China
 * The Choice: A Fable of Free Trade and Protection (3rd Edition)
 * Becoming a Technical Leader: An Organic Problem-Solving Approach
 * Extreme economies
 * The Beginning of Infinity - Quantum Physics
 * Ideas in Food: Great Recipes and Why They Work: A Cookbook
 * Syrup Paperback -  hoot book
-* The Invention of Science: A New History of the Scientific Revolution Reprint Edition
 * As I Walked Out One Midsummer Morning - travel book set in 1930s
 * How to Succeed with People: Remarkably Easy Ways to Engage, Influence and Motivate Almost Anyone
 * Beyond Weird - Quantum Physics